 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-In order to fully recover your account, you’ll need to log back in and update your security settings to lock out the hacker for good.
-Take a deep breath, as we’ll walk you through how to recover from a PayPal hack.
+Take a deep breath as we walk you through how to recover from a PayPal hack.
 We’ll also recommend identity theft protection to keep your login credentials safe from future hackers.

 How to report fraud to PayPal